GDSC-DJU/24SolChl_Rossetta/README.md

 Rossetta helps early child development to prepare for **primary education**.

 We provide customized online learning programs for children with borderline intelligence so that they can develop their cognitive, spatial, and linguistic abilities comprehensively.
-These educational programs help children have the basic necessary preparations for primary education, so that every child has the opportunity to reach their full potential through education.
+These educational programs help children have the basic necessary preparations for primary education so that every child has the opportunity to reach their full potential through education.

 ### Goal 10: Reduced Inequalities